metamath/metamath-exe/doc/Documentation.md

 different location, in particular to metamath/set.mm/CONTRIBUTING.md, where it can serve as a template for a wider audience.

-Here are some links on how to improve on documentation in general:
+Here are some links on how to improve documentation in general:

 https://www.oreilly.com/content/the-eight-rules-of-good-documentation/